ashinkarov/nvim-agda/README.md

 ### Done
   * Support working with multiple files.
 Currently we assume a single file per vim instance.
-See #1 for more details.
+See issue [#1](https://github.com/ashinkarov/nvim-agda/issues/1) for more details.

 # Credit